hyperion-ml/hyperion/egs/voxceleb/v2.1/README.md

       - Trains the victim x-vector network

    - `run_012_prepare_transfer_xvec_train_data.sh`
-      - Prepares features train the transfer white-box x-vector model
+      - Prepares audios train the transfer white-box x-vector model
       - If training data for victim and tranfer models is the same, it does nothing

    - `run_013_train_transfer_xvector.sh`